 I leave it a tiny bit ambiguous (“this wound may cost me my life”) so as not to ruin the forward-looking focus of the final refrains, but the likelihood of death gives Gawain’s final words to Lancelot far greater gravitas and passion.
 (Yes, sometimes the best way to retell a medieval story is just to retell it.)

 I give Palamedes one last bow, and a chance to shine as the friend and counselor who helps Gawain remember Gareth’s life and mission and return to his senses.
-In Malory, Palamedes developed a strong friendship with Lancelot, and chose to stay with him at Joyous Gard during the civil war, so it makes sense of the Saracen to appear at this juncture.
-(In some versions of the story, Gawain is forced to kill Palamedes for killing King Mark, and I considered having Gawain choose not to fulfill that obigation…but it didn’t fit anywhere and didn’t really serve this song.)
+In Malory, Palamedes developed a strong friendship with Lancelot, and chose to stay with him at Joyous Gard during the civil war, so it makes sense to reunite with the Saracen at this juncture.
+(In some versions of the story, Gawain is forced to kill Palamedes for killing King Mark, and I considered having Gawain specifically renounce that obligation…but it didn’t fit anywhere, and didn’t really serve this song.)

 Gawain is given the chance to enroll Lancelot, the greatest of Arthur’s knights, in a mission that Gareth taught him was greater in scope than Arthur’s conception of chivalry.
 The work of promoting inclusion and equity is challenging and unending, but it is vital and must continue.
-Gawain’s failures to live up to Gareth’s example may not be forgiven by relating Gareth’s story to Lancelot and passing the mission to him, but it is what Gawain can do with the strength that remains to him.
+Relating Gareth’s full story to Lancelot, and entrusting the dead knight’s mission to him, certainly cannot redeem Gawain for his failures to live up to Gareth’s example.
+In the end, though, it is the one thing Gawain can do with the strength that remains to him.

 We do not check our privilege because we are required to be ashamed of it.
-We examine our privilege because it is unearned, and privileges we enjoy should be enjoyed by all.
-Sometimes the choice to walk in the world mindful of our privileges and our impacts will cost us something, and we will be forced to choose between what lifts others up and what keeps our own privilege safe.
+We examine our privilege because it is unearned, and life’s blessings and bounty ought to be available to everyone.
+Sometimes it might cost us something to step through this world mindful of our privileges and our impacts on others.
+We will regularly find ourselves, if we are truly vigilant, faced with the choice between what lifts others up, and what keeps our own privilege safe.
 The rewards for those choices may show up as the gratitude of others, but sometimes it will have to be enough that we know we acted mindfully, courteously…in a word, with chivalry.